sharynjs/sharyn/docs/1-setup-common.md

 ## 🌹 Just want a simple project?

-Before we get into the full-stack setup part, you can branch-off here in case you simply want to make a simple non-web JS project.
+Before we get into the full-stack setup part, you can branch-off here in case you just want to make a simple non-web JS project.
 Because all that stuff we just installed works wonders for any JS project.

 If that's your case, and **only if that's your case**, install `eslint-config-airbnb-base`: